Hugh Cumber - 5 Stone Buildings

 Publications

-Hugh is currently the succession correspondent for Private Client Business.
-He has previously acted as case-notes editor for the Elder Law Journal and contributed headnotes to the Wills and Trusts Law Reports.
-His published articles include:
+Hugh has previously acted as succession correspondent for Private Client Business and as case-notes editor for the Elder Law Journal and contributed headnotes to the Wills and Trusts Law Reports.
+He regularly contributes articles to Trusts & Estates.

 Donationes mortis causa: a doctrine on its deathbed?”
 Conveyancer and Property Lawyer, 2016, 1